← Back to 史記

 10

-He died in the fifth year of the middle period of Emperor Jing's reign.
+He died in the fifth year of the Zhongyuan reign of Emperor Jing.
 His son Ben inherited the title and served as the Grand Master of Ceremonies, but because the sacrificial animals he provided did not meet the prescribed standards, his fief was abolished.

 11

-The Grand Historian said: With Xiang Yu's spirit, Ji Bu nonetheless became prominent in Chu through bravery, personally leading troops and seizing enemy banners on several occasions—he can truly be called a stalwart warrior.
-Yet to suffer punishment and execution, become someone's slave and not die—how lowly this was!
+The Grand Historian said: In the age of Xiang Yu's fierce power, Ji Bu became renowned in Chu for his bravery; he personally commanded troops and seized enemy banners several times.
+He can indeed be called a stalwart warrior.
+Yet when he reached the point of punishment and branding, became another man's slave, and still did not die, how low he sank!
 He must have been confident in his own abilities, and therefore accepted humiliation without shame, knowing that his talents had not yet been fully employed.
 In the end, he became one of the celebrated generals of Han.
 A truly worthy man weighs his death carefully.
 When slave girls, concubines, and people of low station kill themselves in a moment of passion, it is not because they are brave—it is because they see no way forward.
 When Luan Bu wept for Peng Yue and walked toward the boiling cauldron as calmly as if he were going home, it was because he truly understood his situation and did not cling to his own life.
-Even the fierce warriors of past and ancient times—what could be added to this!
+Even among the fierce warriors of antiquity, who could surpass this?